andygtutoring/Asteroids/README.txt

 README.txt

+NOTE: This is still in development.
+There are probably errors.

 I haven't had much experience using the <canvas> element.
 I wanted to create a game that uses the <canvas> element.